kissthemagpies/kissthemagpies/README.md

-- arni, they/it, annoying queer linux vegan
+- arni, they/it, annoying queer birdsnail thingy
 - i made this if i need to share things, even if i can also do that by way of G.Drive lol